makewebspace/makewebspace/README.md

 ### :man_technologist: About Me :

 :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
-- Over 7 years of experience in web development.
+- 10+ years of experience in web development
-- Over 1.5 years as a mentor.
+- 1.5+ years as a mentor
-- Conducted hundreds of code reviews.
+- Conducted hundreds of code reviews
-- Conducted dozens of audits for third-party projects.
+- Conducted dozens of audits for third-party projects
-- Presented several webinars on technical topics.
+- Presented several webinars on technical topics
-- Spent several hundred hours in knowledge sharing sessions with the team.
+- Spent several hundred hours in knowledge sharing sessions with the team
-- Conducted several hours of coaching sessions as part of the "Science and Art of Transformational Coaching" certification program.
-- 4 years of experience in entrepreneurship and launching online and offline businesses.
+- 4 years of experience in entrepreneurship and launching online and offline businesses
-- 1.5 years of sales experience.
+- 1.5 years of sales experience
-- Interested in applied practical psychology in my work, particularly in understanding user needs to enhance user satisfaction through interface refinement.

 :mailbox: How to reach me: [![Linkedin Badge](https://img.shields.io/badge/Aidar-Shaikhutdin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/makewebspace/)